-Situated off the northern coast of the city of Jakarta, Kepulauan Seribu stretches over a distance of 45 km, and comprise of a total of 342 islands.
+Situated off the northern coast of Jakarta, Kepulauan Seribu is a group of 342 islands.
 Also popular as the Thousand Islands, only 36 of its islands are authorized by the government to be used for recreational purposes.
-Unfortunately, out of these 36 islands, you will only be able to visit 13 islands which are open for public visit, with two islands been established as a National Park.
+Unfortunately, out of these 36 islands, only 13 islands are open for public visit, with two islands being established as National Park.

-Be it going for underwater expeditions from the different diving spots scattered across the islands, or engaging in activities such as wildlife photography, and bird watching Kepulauan Seribu has plenty of exciting activities in store for you.
+Whether going for underwater expeditions from the different diving spots scattered across the islands or engaging in wildlife photography and bird watching activities, Kepulauan Seribu has plenty of exciting activities in store.
 The flora and fauna of the Thousand Islands are one of the most fascinating things to observe during your trip.
 And yes!
 Do give a trying hand at fishing by teaming up with the local fishermen to learn more about their lifestyle and the Islands.

 Places to Visit on Kepulauan Seribu